davnovak/npe_faster/README.md

-### Faster implementation of the Neighbourhood Proportion Error
+## Improved implementation of the Neighbourhood Proportion Error

 The original Neighbourhood Proportion Error (NPE) manuscript: